“… young professionals, likely to have a taste for Mediterranean holidays, French food and Scandinavian design.”

-But everything changed in the 1980s when Margaret Thatcher gave Council tenants the ‘right to buy’ their flats.
+Margaret Thatcher changed everything when she gave Council tenants the ‘right to buy’ their flats.
 In the Barbican, the tenants were not ‘Council tenants’ as we would normally understand the term.
-But the City was a council, and the people living in the Barbican were tenants and we suddenly discovered we were very pleased to be Council tenants because they could buy their flats at a hefty discount.
+But the City was a council, and the people living in the Barbican were tenants and we suddenly discovered we were very pleased to be Council tenants because we could buy our flats at a hefty discount.

 For a time in the late 20th century, all but a handful of flats were were owned by their occupiers.
 Everything seemed to change again as flat values began to sky rocket in the last decade and a half.
 Now you have to be rich to afford to buy a Barbican flat.
-For well over five years, flats have rarely been bought with mortgage loans; most are bought for cash.
-Buyers who are working, and use mortgage money to buy their flats, certainly have to be high earners to raise the necessary loans.
+Flats are rarely bought with mortgage loans nowadays; most are bought for cash.
+Buyers who are working, and who use mortgage money to buy their flats, certainly have to be high earners to raise the necessary loans.
 Barbican flat owners are generally well-off.
 Many are retired.
 Many are investors who let their flats.
 Now there are far more renters than there ever were fifteen years ago.

-Under the pressure of well-off flat owners with expectations, the superficial appearance of the estate has been the ever-increasing profusion of flower displays.
+Under the pressure of well-off flat owners with expectations, the superficial appearance of the estate has changed considerably.
 In the 1980s, the estate was stark and bare.
 If you wonder why commentators and journalists of the last century always denigrated the Barbican estate as a dehumanised concrete jungle, imagine the estate without flowers, without reed beds in the lake, and without wooden plant holders on the podium, and you will understand.
-Now residents have a profusion of plants and flowers in their window boxes and resident volunteers have planted podium boxes and completely transformed the Fann Street ‘Wild Garden’.
+Now residents have a profusion of plants and flowers in their window boxes and resident volunteers have planted podium boxes and have completely transformed the Fann Street ‘Wild Garden’.
 This is all the result of the estate changing to reflect the tastes of the resident population.